Amsterdam/signals/docs/adr/0001-copying-attachments-from-parent-signal-when-creating-child-signals.md

 Having thus described the goal of this ADR and problems with the current approach we propose the following, secondary, design goals:
-- API clients should not have to re-upload attachments (i.e. conserve bandwith)
+- API clients should not have to re-upload attachments (i.e. conserve bandwidth)
 - API clients should be able to create child signals with a minimum of API requests (i.e. maintain consistency in case the network or client issues)
 - the API should maintain backwards compatibility